 According to Law Number 20 of 2008 governing Micro, Small and Medium Enterprises (UMKM), a productive firm owned by individuals or individual legal organizations that meet the requirements for Micro Enterprises is considered to be a small business.
 Regarding asset criteria: Maximum 50 Million.
 Maximum 300 Million Rupiah in Turnover.
 In this situation, a small business is defined as a enterprise profitable that operates independently and is run by a person or entity that is not a parent company, subsidiary, or branch of a larger or more established enterprise that meets the definition of a small business as defined by this law.
-Asset range requirements from \$50,000 to \$500,000,000; turnover requirements range from \$300,000,000 to \$2 Billion.
+Asset range requirements from \$50,000 \$500,000,000; turnover requirements range from \$300,000,000 to \$2 Billion.

-Furthermore, medium-sized businesses independent, productive economic are enterprises that are run by people or legal entities that are not branches or subsidiaries of other businesses that are directly or indirectly
+Furthermore, medium-sized businesses are independent, productive economic enterprises that are run by people or legal entities that are not branches or subsidiaries of other businesses that are directly or indirectly owned, controlled, or affiliated with small or large enterprises with total net assets. or annual sales revenue in accordance with this Law. cooperatives: primary cooperatives, which must have at least three

-..... owned, controlled, or affiliated with small or large enterprises with total net assets. or annual sales revenue in accordance with this Law.
-Asset requirements range from 500 million to 10 billion, and turnover requirements range from 2.5 billion to 50 billion rupiah.
+10 billion, and turnover requirements range from 2.5 billion to 50 billion rupiah.

-Small and Medium Enterprises (UKM) Circular governed under Letter are No.26/I/UKK of Bank Indonesia, issued May 29, 1993.
+Small and Medium Enterprises (UKM) are governed under Circular Letter No.26/I/UKK of Bank Indonesia, issued May 29, 1993.
 Without include land or homes that are already occupied, Small Business Credit (KUK) is a company with a total asset value of Rp.
 600,000,000 (six hundred million rupiah).
-Private companies and cooperatives are included in this definition of a small business. as long as the total worth of their assets does not exceed Rp.
+Private companies and cooperatives are included in this definition of a small business, as long as the total worth of their assets does not exceed Rp.
 600,000,000.